Hugo-dgn/drone-pilot/README.md

 python ground.py window id
 ```

-Where `id` is the ID of the target window.
-This ID is displayed on the top right corner of the window on the camera feed back.
+Here, `id` is the ID of the target window.
+This ID is displayed on the top right corner of the window on the camera feed.